imballinst/imballinst.dev/src/pages/blog/why-i-dont-really-play-games-anymore/index.md

 ## Turning Points

+The year was 2016.
+I needed to apply to another internship in order to do my thesis defense because I procrastinated from working on my previous internship report.
+This caused my university internship supervisor was "mad" at me and I thought there was no second chance.
+So, I expected another 1-2 months of suffering.
+Everything I would do to graduate that year.

+I was so wrong when I expected my path on competitive gaming would still be the same before, during, and after the internship.

+Truth be told, I knew almost nothing when I first applied for the internship at [eFishery](https://www.efishery.com).
+My portfolio only consisted of two small sites that I worked on, [a JavaScript-based clock that changes background based on timezones](https://github.com/imballinst/javascript-timezone) and [RIP THE DREAM's static page](imballinst.github.io/rtdota2/).
+But, for some reason, the company accepted my application.
+That was the first good thing.

+I found a really good mentor in the company.
+He guided me in a way so that, I could pave my way to understand and catch-up to the newer world of web development.
+Slowly, I began comparing this "front-end engineer" job prospect and competitive gamer.
+By the end of the internship, I was offered a part-time opportunity and I took it.

+This job was unlike competing in tournamnets, I thought.
+It was chill, urgent at times, but my stress-level was not as high as when I was inside a tournament game.
+Also, better "salary"?
+Sign me up.
+I decided to stop doing tournaments, though sadly that also stopped my team from competing further.
+However, I was still playing DotA 2, in particular for Battle Cups (prior to The International event), as well as World of Warcraft for its Arena PvP.

+As for now, I don't play both games anymore.
+I only play Hearthstone during my spare time for fun and that's it, though I still follow a bit of DotA 2 and World of Warcraft from Twitch streams and/or tournaments out there.
+No matter how different my current job with what I did in the past, I still have a soft spot for video games.

 - Final project, internships, and downfall from competitive gaming
 - Stopped joining tournaments, but still sometimes participated in Battle Cups, and doing ladder in World of Warcraft arena, etc.
 - Around February/March, stopped playing Dota 2 and subscribing to World of Warcraft.
 Played games merely just for fun, like StarCraft II and Hearthstone